Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

     You may have noticed the ends of the peak-to-peak vibration increase without a subsequent decrease.
 Resonance events are usually identified by the peak-to-peak vibration increasing as the event starts, and decreasing as the event finishes.

-    The end effects observed in [Figure 1](#figure_01) is not a resonance event.
+    The end effects observed in [Figure 2](#figure_02) is not a resonance event.
 It is an artifact of the order domain polynomial detrending we performed <a href=https://docs.bladesight.com/tutorials/intro_to_btt/ch6/#order-domain-polynomial-detrending target="_blank">in Chapter 6</a>.
-The order domain zeroing often skews the peak-to-peak vibration values near the edges of the resonance region.
+The order domain zeroing often skews the peak-to-peak vibration values near the edges.

     If there were resonances in those regions, we would have taken the time to perform better zeroing.
 From prior experience, I can confirm there are no resonances in those regions, so we can simply proceed.